 With respect to domestic transactions, in response to the United Nations Security Council resolutions (No. 1267 and its succeeding resolutions and No. 1373), measures such as freezing assets have been taken against individuals and entities subject to such measures under the Act on Special Measures concerning International Terrorist Assets Freezing, which came into effect in October 2015.
-More specifically, as of November 11, 2016, the names of 398 individuals and 98 entities have been publicly announced as international terrorists subject to measures such as freezing assets.
-Such individuals and entities shall obtain permission from Prefectural Public Safety Commission when they plan to conduct domestic transactions such as receiving a donation of money.
+More specifically, as of October 20, 2017, the names of 398 individuals and 103 entities have been publicly announced as international terrorists subject to measures such as freezing assets.
+Such individuals and entities are required to obtain permission from prefectural public safety commissions when they conduct certain actions such as receiving a donation of money.
+Prefectural public safety commissions may order publicly announced international terrorists to submit parts of the assets held by them and retain it.
+Order for Enforcement of the Terrorist Assets-Freezing Act was amended to add virtual currency into the regulated assets, and the revision took effect in April 2017.